The Product Manager Career Path

 However your company (or prospective company) defines their product management roles, there are a number of core skills product managers need to be successful:

 Because product management is such an interdisciplinary role, many product managers break into a career in product management from another background.
-That’s good news if you’re interested in transitioning to a product manager career from another field.
+That’s good news if you’re interested in transitioning to a product manager career in another field.

 Product management vs. project management